clausehound/clausehound-blog/content/blog/protect-your-goodwill-register-your-trademark/index.md

 author: frahman@cobaltcounsel.com
 tags: ["Intellectual Property","Long Form","Trademark Registration","Ownership of Intellectual Property","Commercial Activities","frahman"]
 date: 2015-12-11 12:04:42
-description: "

-What’s in a name?

-Trademarks are the name, design, brand or logo that represent the products and services a company offers.
-They can..."
+description: "Trademarks are the name, design, brand or logo that represent the products and services a company offers, they can be the major reason why consumers purchase the product or service."
 ---

 What’s in a name?
 Trademarks are the name, design, brand or logo that represent the products and services a company offers.
 They can be the word that customers associate with a company.
 If the mark is well known, it can be the major reason why consumers purchase the product or service.

-**Why you should register**
+### Why you should register

 When you register a trademark, you receive an exclusive right to the identified mark for use with the goods and services for which it is registered.
 While you may still use your mark without registering it under the Canadian Intellectual Property Office (“CIPO”), your mark will not be protected from unauthorized use.
 In other words, everyone is free to steal the creativity and brand recognition that has gone into the name of your mark.
 If your mark is protected by CIPO’s registration system, you can claim an intellectual property infringement against any individual or company that tries to use a mark that is the same or quite similar to your protected trademark, for the same or similar goods or services.

-**When you should register**
+### When you should register

 The sooner, the better!
 The best time to register is before you have built up goodwill with a name.
 That way, if the name you have chosen is already protected, you can choose another name.
 If you have already begun to gather some goodwill and a reasonable customer base in association with a mark, it is not too late, but you should register as soon as possible.
 This will help to protect the business you have built before someone else registers that name.
 It will also give you a chance to change if you discover that you are unknowingly infringing on an already protected mark.
 Sooner is also better than later because the registration process is quite lengthy and can take up to two (2) years to complete.

-**The registration process**
+### The registration process
 Even though trademark registrations are handled by trademark agents and/or trademark lawyers, it is important for you, the trademark holder, to understand the process of registering your trademark.